LLAW6227 & JDOC6227

 1.2 Course description

-The field of private international law, also known as ‘the conflict of laws’, is a body of principles applied by a court to cases that involve one or more foreign elements.
+The field of private international law, also known as ‘the conflict of laws’, is a body of principles applied by a court to cases that involve foreign elements.
 It generally considers three major questions.
 First, the question of jurisdiction: when can parties seise a court in connection with matters involving a foreign element, or conversely, what are the conditions under which a court will accept jurisdiction to deal with such matters?
 Second, the question of applicable law: what system or systems of law will be applied to resolve such matters?
 Third, the question of recognition and enforcement of foreign judgments: what are the requirements and circumstances in which they will be recognised and enforced?
-These questions are particularly important for Hong Kong as a global financial centre and a leading legal and dispute resolution services hub, in which a significant proportion of disputes have a connection outside of Hong Kong, either with Mainland China, or with other Asian, American, European, Australian, or African jurisdictions.
+These questions are particularly important for Hong Kong as an international financial centre and a leading legal and dispute resolution services hub, in which a significant proportion of disputes have a connection outside of Hong Kong, either with Mainland China, or with other jurisdictions.

 1.3 Course teachers